Blog

 Perfume vs Attar: Key Differences and Which One is Best?

 The world of fragrance is divided into two great traditions: the alcohol-based sprays of the West and the concentrated oils of the East.
-For centuries, this has been a debate of preference, culture, and chemistry.
+For centuries, the debate of perfume vs attar has been one of preference, culture, and chemistry.

 On one side, you have Perfume (Eau de Parfum, Eau de Toilette), known for its sparkling top notes, wide projection, and ease of use.
 On the other, you have Attar (or Ittar), the ancient, alcohol-free oil blends that offer deep, intimate, and incredibly long-lasting scents.